eduMFA/eduMFA/doc/webui/user_attributes.rst

 .. index:: User Attributes, Additional User Attributes

-Since version 3.6 eduMFA allows to manage additional internal attributes for users read from resolvers.
+eduMFA allows to manage additional internal attributes for users read from resolvers.
 These additional attributes are stored and managed within eduMFA.
 Administrators can manage attributes of users (see policies :ref:`admin_set_custom_user_attributes` and :ref:`admin_delete_custom_user_attributes`) and users can manage their attributes themselves